-Definition of a Retrospective - A retrospective, sometimes called an agile retrospective, is a meeting that is held after a product has shipped.
+Definition: A retrospective, sometimes called an agile retrospective, is a meeting that is held after a product has shipped.
 The goal of the meeting is to discuss what happened during the product’s development cycle and release process.
-By reflecting on what went well, and what could have gone better, the team can take these learnings into the next development cycle, thereby continuously improving on not just ways of working but the quality of output too.
+By reflecting on what went well, and what could have gone better, the team can take these learnings into the next development cycle, thereby continuously improving not just the ways of working but the quality of output too.

 To quote Steve Jobs: “Sometimes when you innovate, you make mistakes.
 It is best to admit them quickly, and get on with improving your other innovations.”

-This goes some way to explain why retrospective meetings are so important.
-Even the best product teams are not immune to mistakes, be that oversights, disorganization, misunderstandings or any other product development ‘failures’.
+This goes some way to explaining why retrospective meetings are so important.
+Even the best product teams are not immune to mistakes, be that oversights, disorganization, misunderstandings, or any other product development ‘failures’.

 Thing is, it’s okay to make mistakes — what’s important is that you learn from them.
 Otherwise, you’re likely to encounter the same issues again in the future and that can have big consequences.
 After all, it’s not just your team who is impacted by errors, but your end-users too.